 - 1.1 The efficient transport and delivery of minerals is vital to support national and local economic activity and facilitate growth and jobs.
 The majority of minerals produced within the Plan area are delivered to the market by road in heavy goods vehicles; the wider impact of this traffic includes increased congestion on both the local, and strategic highway network within and beyond the Plan area, and increased greenhouse gas emissions. - 1.2 Locally, the transport of minerals and associated traffic is one of the most significant impacts relating to minerals development and is usually what causes most concern to communities.
 The movement of minerals and the importation of fill material to restore mineral workings can generate large volumes of traffic which mainly constitutes heavy good vehicles travelling on roads.
 Such traffic can have a considerable impact on local communities causing problems such as public safety, noise and vibration, air pollution and visual intrusion.
 These problems are most severe where heavy good vehicles use roads unsuited to their weight and size, where they pass through sensitive areas and at the access to the site from the public highway. - 1.3 The Plan area has a wide range of mineral resources which include limestone, sand and gravel, coal, vein minerals and brick clay.
-Minerals from within the Plan area supply not only local markets but regional, national and international markets in some cases.
-In terms of quantity, by far the most significant mineral extracted is limestone, around 10 million tonnes in recent years (average annual production 2007-2013)1 accounting for over 80% of all minerals produced (by weight) within the Plan area.
-The next most significant mineral produced in the Plan area is sand and gravel (about 9%), followed by coal (about 5%).
-Small quantities of vein minerals (mainly fluorspar and barytes), gas, sandstone, silica sand, clay and shale are estimated to each be less than 1% of the total production by weight.
-Around 68% of the limestone aggregate produced is exported; the largest share of exports is to the North West region comprising the Manchester - Liverpool conurbations.2
+Minerals within the Plan area supply not only local markets but regional, national and, in some cases, international markets.
+In terms of quantity, by far the most significant mineral extracted is limestone, around 9 million tonnes in recent years (average annual production 2009-2016)1 accounting for over 80% of all minerals produced (by weight) within the Plan area.
+Other minerals produced within the Plan area include sand and gravel (9%), coal (5%) and small quantities of vein minerals (mainly fluorspar & barytes), gas, sandstone, silica sand & clay and shale (each less than 1%).
+Around 68% of the limestone aggregate produced is exported;